SinShady/Riiid_AI_Tutor-Answer_Correctness_Predictions/README.md

 ## Data Understanding

-Our data contains 3 relevant tables for our project - train, questions, and lectures
+Our data contains 3 relevant tables for this project - train, questions, and lectures

 <b>Description of Features in Train</b>